 The woman next to me perked up and I took advantage of the pause in our conversation to attend to two hundred WhatsApp messages.
 And then he asked: 'Does someone here know about Balak?
 And can she tell me something about him?'
 I raised my eyes in surprise from my telephone and asked: 'Are you referring to this week's Torah portion?'
-'Yes,' he said, 'I am not familiar with the weekly Torah portion so I have made it a practice to find out what the name of it is each week.
+'Yes,' he said, 'I am not familiar with the weekly Torah portion so I have made it a practice to find out what's in it.
 Wherever I happen to be - on the light rail, in a doctor's waiting room - I ask those around me to tell me what they know about it.'